 Morandotti commended Huawei for their contributions to his work, saying the CCP telecom giant “gave us a lot of information to solve the problems that we have in our research.”

-Professor Morandotti’s profile at the INRS shows a number of papers published between himself and ethnic Chinese researchers working in Australia, such as Xingyuan Xu, who works at Swinburne University of Technology in Australia and was educated at University of Electronic Science and Technology of China in Chengdu in 2014 and Beijing University of Posts and Telecommunications in 2017.
+Professor Morandotti’s profile at the INRS shows a number of papers published between himself and ethnic Chinese researchers working in Australia, such as Xingyuan Xu, who works at the Swinburne University of Technology in Australia and was educated at the University of Electronic Science and Technology of China in Chengdu in 2014 and Beijing University of Posts and Telecommunications in 2017.

 In a statement to the Globe, the University of Toronto effectively said dealing with Huawei was no concern so long as the federal government wasn’t intervening, “We look to the federal government for actionable direction and guidance.
 There has been no change in the actions of the government with respect to Huawei Canada and its operations in this country.”

 Huawei’s Chief Financial Officer Meng Wanzhou remains under house arrest in Vancouver.
 She was arrested by Canada’s federal law enforcement, the Royal Canadian Mounted Police (RCMP), on Dec.
 1, 2018, when she landed in Vancouver, as a result of a U.S. extradition warrant ordered by the Trump Administration for alleged fraud and conspiracy to commit fraud to circumvent U.S. sanctions on Iran.

 Meng is under house arrest as Huawei lawyers attempt to challenge the extradition in a Canadian court in what has become a lengthy battle.